pikepdf/pikepdf/docs/installation.rst

         pip install -e .

-Note that the Python wheels for pikepdf currently compile their own version of QPDF and several of its dependencies to ensure the wheels have the latest version.
+Note that the Python wheels for pikepdf currently compile their own version of qpdf and several of its dependencies to ensure the wheels have the latest version.
 You can also refer to the GitHub Actions YAML files for build steps.

 Building the documentation